-What Early Labor Contractions feel like: The following moms describe their early labor contractions…
+What Early Labor Contractions feel like: The following moms describe their early labor contractions.

 "The contractions felt like very heavy menstrual cramps.”
 Susan, mom of one.

-"Early on they felt like PMS cramps, but then they felt like steel bands being squeezed around my lower abdomen."
+"Early on, they felt like PMS cramps, but then they felt like steel bands being squeezed around my lower abdomen."
 Lisa, mom of two.

 "Contractions in early labor felt like a radiating heat starting in my back.”
 Anastasia, mom of four.

-"I personally thought that with twins, I had a stomachache after eating bologna and chocolate glazed cheesecakes together and that was the day before their due date.
+"I personally thought that with twins, I had a stomach ache after eating bologna and chocolate glazed cheesecakes together, and that was the day before their due date.
 It felt like they were pushing from the sides."
 Maya, mom of three.

 3. Active Labor Contractions

-What Active Labor Contractions feel like: These moms describe their active labor contractions…
+What Active Labor Contractions feel like: These moms describe their active labor contractions.

 "Contractions felt like intense period-like cramps that came on slowly overnight, then got exponentially worse suddenly.
 They were like a stabbing sensation in my lower belly!"
 Talene, mom of one.

-"Waves of intense menstrual cramps with little breaks in between until the very, very end (transition) when there is no break or relief but then the baby is born.
+"Waves of intense menstrual cramps with little breaks in between until the very, very end (transition) when there is no break or relief, but then the baby is born.
 It was like that for all five kids."
 Jeanne, mom of five.

-"Thunder rolling through my body."
+"It was thunder rolling through my body."
 Stacey, mom of three.

-"Contractions with baby number one felt distinctly like a fireball being jet propelled to try to escape out of my back.
-With baby number two, I didn't get any vivid visual or anything like that, but for a couple hours before the baby was born the contractions felt like the most horrendous unbelievable pressure.
+"Contractions with baby number one felt distinctly like a fireball being jet-propelled to try to escape out of my back.
+With baby number two, I didn't get any vivid visual or anything like that, but for a couple hours, before the baby was born, the contractions felt like the most horrendous, unbelievable pressure.
 Pressure like I didn't even know pressure that strong could exist."
 Lindsey, mom of two.